 2. Best-fit scenarios: multi-step reasoning, persistent state, and deterministic plus AI workflows

-Multi-step reasoning is only half the story; the other half is multi-step accountability.
-If an assistant drafts a customer email, pulls account history, suggests a credit adjustment, and prepares an internal ticket, the organization needs to know which step produced which output.
+Multi step reasoning is only half the story.
+The other half is multi step accountability.
+If an assistant drafts an email, pulls account history, suggests a credit adjustment, and prepares a ticket, each output must be traceable to a step.

-Persistent state is particularly valuable in workflows that span sessions.
-In customer support, for example, a conversation might pause overnight, resume the next day, and still need the prior context plus a clean record of what actions were proposed versus executed.
+Persistent state matters most in workflows that span sessions.
+A support conversation may pause overnight and resume the next day.
+Even then, the system should retain prior context and a clean record of proposed versus executed actions.

 3. Human-in-the-loop interventions for review, approval, and safe execution